CDCgov/dibbs-query-connector/query-connector/README.md

 3. Navigate to the source folder with `cd /query-connector/`.
 4. Install all of the Node dependencies for the Query Connector app with `npm install`.
 5. Run the Query Connector app on `localhost:3000` with `npm run dev`.
 If you are on a Windows Machine, you may need to run `npm run dev-win` instead.

+The containers should spin upCongratulations, the Query Connector app should now be running on `localhost:3000/query-connector`!

 ### Building the Docker Image